TobiasBonifay/TobiasBonifay/README.md

 ## Who am I ?

 <p>French student in Nice, France.
-I'm 20 yo yet.</p>
+I'm currently 20 year old.</p>
 <p>I would like to become a Java developer! </p>
-<p>I'm always trying to grow and learn something new.</p>

 ### What I'm focusing on

-Currently improving my Java and Git skills as a priority.
+<p>I'm always looking for knowledge, especially to improve myself in the use of development tools like Git, in algorithms and in Object Oriented programming.</p>

 ```javascript
 const tobias = {